CITB have developed this training standard in discussion with industry

 - Operative and craft

 There are no candidate pre-requisites as part of this standard.
-However, a basic knowledge of roofing terminology and techniques would be beneficial.

 As a minimum, course instructors must be able to demonstrate that, in relation to this standard, they have:

 - A train the trainer or instructional techniques course certificate